 Remortgaging

 Remortgaging is when you replace an existing loan with a new one, either with a current lender or with a new one who will buy out your existing debt.
-There are 3 main factors which will help you to decide if it is worth remortgaging your home.
-The costs of remortgaging your home could incur any exit penalties, the headline interest rate of your existing and new mortgage and any exit penalties you will have to pay.
+There are 3 main factors that will help you decide if it is worth remortgaging your home: the costs of remortgaging, the headline interest rate of your existing and new mortgage, and any exit penalties you will have to pay.

 FAQ